 In addition, using an unverified recovery program on the device can insert viruses, so recovering data will become more complicated.

 We do not recommend trying to repair the solid-state drive at home.
 Instead, it is preferable to entrust your case to a reputable data recovery company.
 There are several steps a user should go through right after the failure occurs.

 When facing problems with solid-state drives, the first step is to power it down and unplug it from the power.
 Next, look for a qualified recovery company that provides SSD recovery service and offers a high success rate.
 Working with skilled engineers gives you a higher chance of saving your critical data.

 PITS Global Data Recovery Services is a reputable provider of SSD data repair solutions.
 Our engineers are specialized in solid-state drive recovery and are able to restore files from various types, brands, operating systems, and file systems.

-With years of experience in data recovery, we restore files from failed, corrupted, and damaged SSDs achieving the highest results.
+With years of experience in data recovery, we retrieve data from failed, corrupted, and dead SSD achieving the highest results.
 Our specialists start the recovery process with an individual evaluation to estimate what caused data loss and the level of damage.

-Working in ISO Certified Class 10 Cleanroom, we restore data from solid-state drives safely and professionally.
-Start your SSD data recovery process with PITS Global Data Recovery Services by calling 888.611.0737.
+Working in ISO Certified Class 10 Cleanroom, we restore lost data from solid-state drives safely and professionally.
+Start your SSD data recovery process with PITS Global Data Recovery Services by calling our customer service line.
 You can also get in touch with us by filling out the request help form below.
 We will do our best to recover data from your solid-state drive regardless of failure and data loss scenarios.